 Black Seed Oil: Single Press or Double Press?

-When you buy black seed oil, one thing you might notice is that brands or companies will advertise the oil as being either one-time pressed (or single pressed) or two-time pressed (or double pressed).
-It’s not as self-explanatory as it sounds, and the difference is actually important.
+When you buy black seed oil, one thing you might notice is that brands or companies will advertise the oil as being either one-time pressed.
+It’s not as self-explanatory as it sounds, and the difference between one-time press and double press is actually important.

-The pressing process is where the oil is extracted from the black seeds.
-Different companies have different techniques and different ideas about the best way to extract the oil.
+The pressing process is where the oil is extracted from the Nigella Sativa seeds.
+Different companies have different equipment and different ideas about the way to extract the oil.
 But one thing that’s worth mentioning is that not all companies are dedicated to quality.
-Larger companies want to get as much oil as possible from the seeds because they have large markets to supply, and will usually prioritize volume over quality.
+Larger companies want to get as much oil as possible from the seeds because they have large markets to supply and will usually prioritize volume over quality.

-Let’s look at some specifics on how black seed oil is extracted and what you should look for when buying black seed oil.
+Let’s look at some specifics on how Black Seed Oil is extracted and what you should look for when buy it.

 How is Black Seed Oil Extracted?

-Commercial presses are smaller, so black seed oil is crafted in smaller batches.
-The spiral, or tube, is also smaller, which allows it to only press a single layer of seeds at a time so that a second press isn’t necessary.
+On the other side there are commercial presses that BioNatal LLC uses.
+These machines are smaller and working way slower, taking smaller seed batches.
+The spiral, or tube, is also smaller, which allows it to only press a single layer of seeds at a time so that a second press is impossible as long as there is no oil left in the seeds.

 A lot of companies, particularly in the Middle East, will use industrial machines because they can press more seeds in less time, thus producing more oil.
 When the seeds are pressed, they end up looking like shiny, flat pieces of plastic.
 Because so many seeds are pressed at once, many of them still contain oil after the pressing process is finished.
 They exit the press still wet, and then the companies put them back into the press for a second extraction.

 In a way, this makes sense.
-These are big companies who are looking to supply big markets and need to squeeze as much out of their product as possible to make up volume.
+These are big companies who are looking to supply big markets and need to squeeze as much out of their product as possible to make up volume and reduce the price in the same time.
+The problem is that the quality diminishes during this second press and a dangerous burning materials like Benzo(a)pyrene appear in the oil in big amount.

-In a single press process, the black seeds are spread out in the press in an even layer for maximum extraction.
-They’re minimally processed in this way to produce a better, cleaner oil.
+In a single press process, the Nigella Sativa seeds are spread out in the press in an even layer for maximum extraction.
+They’re minimally processed in this way to produce a better, cleaner oil without creating burning materials.

-The general consensus among black seed oil consumers is that one-time press is best.
-The only way to know for sure what kind of oil you’re getting is to know the type of machine the company is using to press the black seeds in the first place.
+The general consensus among Black Seed Oil consumers is that one-time press is best.
+The only way to know for sure what kind of oil you’re getting is to know the type of machine the company is using to press the seeds in the first place.
+In addition, only Benzo(a)pyrene level analyses will tell you if the press was single or double.
+At BioNatal, we use only commercial presses to extract a high-quality oil and provide analyses of Benzo(a)pyrene that prove one-time press.
+Try it for yourself and experience a better taste, texture, and overall experience with Black Seed Oil.